-- the Commission's powers under the NGL to make the rule; - the rule change request; - stakeholder submissions received during first round consultation; - the fact that there is no relevant Ministerial Council on Energy (MCE) statement of policy principles;28 and - the Commission's analysis as to the ways in which the draft rule will or is likely to, contribute to the NGO.
+- its powers under the NGL to make the rule; - the rule change request; - stakeholder submissions received during the rule change process; - the fact that there is no relevant Ministerial Council on Energy (MCE) statement of policy principles;33 - the Commission's analysis as to the ways in which the draft rule will, or is likely to, contribute to the NGO.

-Under s.
+33 Under s.
 73 of the NGL, the AEMC must have regard to any relevant MCE statement of policy principles in making a rule.